On the Hardness of the Lee Syndrome Decoding Problem: information set Decoding in the Lee Metric

 where $\bs_1 \in \zpsk{n-K-\ell}, \bs_2 \in \zpsk{K+\ell-k_1}$, and $\be_1 \in \zpsk{K+\ell}$ has Lee weight $v$ and $\be_2 \in \zpsk{n-K-\ell}$ has Lee weight $t-v$.
 Thus, the initial decoding problem splits into two equations:

 Note that Condition \eqref{genbirth2cond} is again a syndrome decoding instance but with smaller parameters.
-It is enough to solve this smaller instance and then to compute $\be_2$ such that Condition \eqref{genbrith1cond} is satisfied, and check whether it has the remaining weight $t-v$.
+It is enough to solve this smaller instance and then to compute $\be_2= \bs_1-\be_1\bA^\top$, i.e., such that Condition \eqref{genbrith1cond} is satisfied, and check whether it has the remaining weight $t-v$.
+The technique to solve the smaller instance will also impact the whole algorithm, as it contributes to the success probability of one iteration.

-In order to solve the smaller syndrome decoding algorithm, several techniques have been introduced in the Hamming metric.
-In what follows, we will first give these techniques in the Lee metric, and then build the ISD algorithm that solves the given instance, starting from them.
+In order to solve the smaller syndrome decoding instance, several techniques have been introduced in the Hamming metric, such as Wagner's approach and the representation technique.